Ex-Colombia spy boss convicted in satirist’s 1999 killing

-BOGOTA, Colombia (AP) — The former deputy head of Colombia’s intelligence agency has been convicted in the 1999 killing of beloved satirist Jaime Garzon and sentenced to 30 years in prison.
+BOGOTA, Colombia (AP) — The former deputy head of Colombia’s intelligence agency was convicted Tuesday in the 1999 killing of beloved satirist Jaime Garzon and sentenced to 30 years in prison.

 Colombia’s top administrative court in 2016 found the state responsible for Garzon’s killing.
 The now-disbanded DAS intelligence agency carried out illegal wiretaps on Garzon, and Narvaez shared the information with paramilitary leaders opposed to the humorist’s peace efforts.